asifsheikh/Volo/AUTHENTICATION_IMPLEMENTATION.md

    - Verify navigation logic
    - Check for error logs

+4. **User not going to home screen after onboarding**
+   - Check if user data was saved to Firestore
+   - Verify isOnboarded flag is set to true
+   - Check AuthWrapper routing logic

 ### Debug Logging

 The implementation includes comprehensive logging with the tag 'VoloAuth':